Bayesian inference from gravitational waves in fast-rotating, core-collapse supernovae: Results

 \subsection{Dependence with SNR and distance}

 We next discuss the dependence of the results on the network SNR and on the distance to the source.
 In so doing we only consider the master template and the Richers et al. waveforms, leaving out of the analysis the additional CCSN waveforms of Table~\ref{tab:CCSNModels} because of the poor match between these waveforms and the template.
 Figure~\ref{fig:fractionError} shows both the relative error of the inferred values as a function of the network SNR (left panels) and the fractions of injections below a certain relative threshold as a function of the distance to the source (right panels).
+As a reference we show in the right panels the distance to the Galactic Center ($\sim 8.5$~kpc) and to the Large Magellanic Cloud ($49.6$~kpc, \cite{Pietrzynski2019}) that hosted SN 1987A.

 For master template injections the relative error (green symbols in left panels) decreases with increasing SNR, as expected.
 The green lines in the right panels show the fraction of injections at a given distance that are recovered within a given error (regardless of the Bayes factor).
-For a Galactic event ($D\lesssim 10$~kpc), both $f_{\rm peak}$ and $\Dhs$ could be recovered in most cases with less than $10\%$ error.
+For a Galactic event ($D\sim 10$~kpc), both $f_{\rm peak}$ and $\Dhs$ could be recovered with less than $10\%$ error for $\sim 80\%$ and $\sim 60\%$ of the cases, respectively.
 For the case of $f_{\rm peak}$ this accuracy could be maintained for half of the events up to $\sim 100$~kpc.
 For signals with low significance (low value of $\log_{10} \mathcal{B}$), the analysis recovers systematically very low values of $\Dhs$.
 This is because the observation is compatible with noise, i.e.~with an observation of a zero-amplitude waveform.

 For injections from the Richers et al. catalog, the relative error (blue symbols in left panels) decreases with the network SNR in the regime in which it is dominated by the detector noise (network SNR$<20$, vertical dashed line).
 However, for values of the network SNR associated with an unambiguous detection (network SNR$>20$) the relative error remains fairly constant and it is dominated by the error in the template.
 This limits the accuracy of the analysis to a few percent for $f_{\rm peak}$ and to $\sim 10\%$ for $\Dhs$.
 For a Galactic event, it is still possible to infer $f_{\rm peak}$ with a relative error smaller than $10\%$ (see the green curves in the top right panel of Fig.~\ref{fig:fractionError}).
 However, the accuracy of the recovery of $\Dhs$ degrades, with about $25\%$ of the events showing a relative error larger than $10\%$.
 Given that $\psi$ is mostly unaffected by the master template error, the relative error keeps decaying at larger SNR, saturating at values larger than $\sim 100$, consistent with the discussion in Section~\ref{sec:results:Richers}.